 The Expertise Co-ordination Mechanism (ECM) provides expertise within the Council of Europe system to respond to requests for legislative expertise and policy advice on ensuring justice, fighting economic crime and combating discrimination, as well as freedom of expression and the media, and constitutional issues falling within the mandate of the European Commission for Democracy through Law (known as the Venice Commission).
 This is done in full respect of the independence and functioning specificities of the Council of Europe monitoring mechanisms and provides a key support to accession processes to the EU.

 Who can make a request for an expert opinion under the ECM?

-Ministers (and other members of the government) or the speaker of parliament of Albania, Bosnia and Herzegovina, Kosovo*, “the former Yugoslav Republic of Macedonia”, Montenegro, Serbia and Turkey can make a request for an expert opinion under the ECM.
+Ministers (and other members of the government) or the speaker of parliament of Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia, Serbia and Turkey can make a request for an expert opinion under the ECM.